babakhajizadeh/todoList/docs/WIN_DOC.md

 -nomake tests ^
 -platform win32-msvc
 ```
-the _opengl_ option as it is not needed for widget apps however if your testing your build on QML QtQuick application you will need to include _-opengl desktop_ or other options
+The _opengl_ option as it is not needed for widget apps however if your testing your build on QML QtQuick application you will need to include _-opengl desktop_ or other options
 the _-platfrom_ option specifies the compiler we prefer to use.

 ## Installing Qt